The board of directors manages the business of the foundation.

-Timo Reinfrank is Executive Dircetor of the Amadeu Antonio Foundation.
-He has studied Political- and Social Sciences in Berlin and Bonn.
-He consults civil society initiatives, political actors on the state and federal level as well as administrative bodies in their work against right wing extremism and for democratic culture.
-Since 2007, he is the chairperson of the "Verein für demokratische Kultur in Berlin e.V", and since 2012 a member of the board of the National Coalition for the Realization of the UN-Children's Right's Convention in Germany.
-He is also member of the board of the Barnim-Uckermark community foundation.
-Since 2015 he is a member of the editorial board of the journal "Demokratie | Menschenfeindlichkeit".
+Timo Reinfrank is Executive Director of the Amadeu Antonio Foundation.
+He has studied political and social sciences in Berlin and Bonn.
+He consults civil society initiatives, political actors on the state and federal level as well as administrative bodies in their work against right wing extremism and for a democratic culture.
+Since 2007, he is the chairperson of the Verein für demokratische Kultur in Berlin e.V, and since 2012 member of the board of the National Coalition for the Realization of the UN Children's Right's Convention in Germany.
+He is also board member of the Barnim-Uckermark Community Foundation.
+Since 2015, he is part of the editorial board of the journal "Demokratie | Menschenfeindlichkeit".

 - Andrea Böhm is a journalist and was decisively involved in the establishment of the foundation.
 After living and working in the USA as a freelance journalist for different media, she now works for the newspaper DIE ZEIT in Hamburg.
 For many years, right-wing extremism has been a subject of her contributions and articles.

-- Stephan Kramer ist president of the Thuringian intelligence agency.
+- Stephan J. Kramer ist president of the Thuringian intelligence agency.
 Before he was longstanding secretary general of the German Central Council of the Jews.